iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 END
 ```

-This algorithm is breed of the generic search algorithm and the previous generic label correcting algorithm.
-It can add the same vertex repeatedly, resulting in the same complexity class as the previous algorithm.
+It can add the same vertex repeatedly (due to $j$'s label being updated by multiple of its neighbors), resulting in the same complexity class as the previous algorithm.
 It uses a generic search algorithm as the basis to locate a node first and then search for its neighbors.

 **Observations**